 Tiller helps you organize your data with templates or customize a spreadsheet to meet your specific needs.
 It also sends you a daily email containing transaction summaries as well as your account balance.

 - There’s a free 30-day free trial to decide whether it’s the right choice for you.

 - The service costs $79 annually or $6.58 monthly.

 - It offers a split expenses feature.
 Although Tiller automatically pulls your data, you can split your expenses.

-- It comes With Templates so you won’t have to create your own spreadsheets.
+- It comes with templates, so you won’t have to create your own spreadsheets.

-- Financial account information are automatically updated.
+- Financial account information is automatically updated.

 - You’ll get a fast daily summary of account activity.

 - College students get up to a year free.

 7. Best for Budgeting using Envelopes: Good Budget

 Goodbudget is a budget software with both free and paid plans and works using the envelope budgeting method.
 It allows you to create personal categories for your expenses.
 Once you’ve categorized the amounts into different envelopes, simply spend from each one instead of carrying around cash.
 If you overspend in a category, use it as an opportunity to figure out why and make changes so that it doesn’t happen again.

 The personal finance software Canada helps you be more aware of how much money you’re spending, not just on the amount, but where it’s going.
 It also makes budgeting a lot easier by showing you a summary of your finances at all times.
 And with easy-to-use tools like alerts and notifications for bills or payment due dates, Good Budget can help you meet your personal budget goals.